-Finally here is where the best magic happens - we register the class with ctest.
+Finally the above uses ADD\TEST to register the test with cmake / ctest .
+Here is where the best magic happens - we register the class with ctest.
 If you recall in the overview I gave in the beginning of this section we are using both QtTest and CTest together.
 To recap, QtTest adds a main method to your test unit and handles calling your test methods within the class.
 It also provides some macros like QVERIFY that you can use as to test for failure of the tests using conditions.
 The output from a QtTest unit test is an executeable which you can run from the command line.
 However when you have a suite of tests and you want to run each executeable in turn, and better yet integrate running tests into the build process, the CTest is what we use.
-The next line registers the unit test with CMake / CTest.